Tips for families

 Set expectations, not just filters

-Tips for all kids
+Tips for all children

 Make it easier to get to stuff they like, and you approve of, on the web.
 Try bookmarking websites on Chrome.
-You can adjust content filters and restrictions as kids grow, like blocking or allowing specific websites on Chrome and apps on Android.
+You can adjust content filters and restrictions as children grow, like blocking or allowing specific websites on Chrome and apps on Android.

 Balancing screen time